michelle-xia/file-formatter/README.md

 # Dependencies
 I am using PDFMiner for input instructions and python-docx for the output template.
 Install PDFMiner with `pip install pdfminer` and install python-docx with
 `pip install python-docx`

+# Requirements
+This project requires python 3.6 and above to run.
+The requirements file must be a PDF.